How to Overcome Mediocrity and Finally Stand Out in Life

 - Build routines

-- Make starting easier by lowering the barrier to entry
+- Make it easier to get started by lowering the barrier to entry

-Because successful people are not necessarily more motivated than everyone else.
+This completely changes the equation.
+The people who succeed are not necessarily more motivated than everyone else.

-They’re simply more consistent, even when their emotions fluctuate — and even when they don’t feel like doing the work.
+They’re simply more consistent, even when their emotions change—even when they don’t feel like doing the work.

 2. Build Tolerance for Discomfort

-Growth almost always feels uncomfortable at first because it forces you into unfamiliar territory.
+Growth almost always feels uncomfortable in the beginning because it pushes you beyond what’s familiar.

 That discomfort can show up as: